 Disclaimer: We have chosen the brands below purely out of statistics pulled from Statistica and bestreviews.guide.
 We are in no way associated with any of the brands mentioned nor have we received any form of payment from them to write this post.
 We are in no way out to make one better than the other, we are just presenting the data and drawing our own conclusions from it.
 Please do your own research before embarking or taking on anything we may have suggested or written in this post.

-Calculating Full Carbs vs Net Carbs
+Coconut Flour Full Carbs vs Net Carbs

 The example of a nutrition facts label above, has the highlighted area that shows where total carbohydrates in grams are located and these are measurements we have taken from each of our chosen brands.
 In this case, total carbohydrates is 6g.

 However, everybody absorbs carbohydrate, sugar alcohols and fiber a little differently and some may encounter a less accurate reading if they use the net carbs calculation when they are undergoing a keto diet program, diet restrictions or pre-exisiting conditions.

 Therefore, counting all the carbohydrates makes it a more general rule of thumb but if you’d prefer to count them as net carbs and have determined that it is the more suitable method for you, then by all means do so.

-So dust off that old mathematician side of your brain and here we go or just scroll down for the “at a glance” graphics table or chart version.
+Dust off that old mathematician side of your brain and here we go or just scroll down for the “at a glance” graphics table or chart version.

 Total Carbohydrates(g) ÷ Serving size(g) X 100g = amount of carbs(g) per 100g